 - Look for virtual internships that offer the chance to learn new skills while contributing to real projects

-- Seek out opportunities that align with your career goals and offer exposure to remote work tools and practices
+- Seek out opportunities that align with career goals and offer exposure to remote work tools and practices

-Platforms for Entry-Level Remote Jobs
+Platforms for Entry-Level Remote Jobs: Which Ones Are Worth Your Time

 Upwork is a global freelancing platform that connects entry-level workers with short-term tasks, project work, and long-term contracts.
 The platform offers a diverse range of job categories from writing and graphic design to web development and customer service.